rajibchakravorty/mobile_cloud/readme.md

 ## Mobile Cloud Application development

-The simple online based demostration of mobile cloud application development.
+The simple demostration of mobile cloud application development and deployment on Bluemix.

 ### Contents: